readmeio/metrics-sdks/docs/aws-webhook.md

 As [previously described](https://docs.readme.com/main/docs/personalized-docs-webhook), you can customize your users' experience in your docs via the **Personalized Docs Webhook**.
 ReadMe’s **Personalized Docs** functionality allows you to surface custom data for your logged-in users (e.g., API keys, server variables, and more), so they can be successful with your API even faster. 🎉

-By deploying the Personalized Docs Webhook, your developers will be able to easily locate and toggle between their API keys across the API endpoint pages in your developer hub and, thanks to the power of Amazon API Gateway, you'll also be able to automatically provision API keys for new users.
+By deploying the Personalized Docs Webhook, your developers will be able to quickly locate and toggle between their API keys across the API endpoint pages in your developer hub and, thanks to the power of Amazon API Gateway, you'll also be able to automatically provision API keys for new users.

 ![ReadMe API Reference endpoint page](https://user-images.githubusercontent.com/8854718/211632962-797b26cd-eb75-4e7d-b9ad-81038575275a.png)